denzel-farmer/ctf-work/lactf/minecraft2/README.md

 second payload is partially random, occassionally it will include `0x0a` and the exploit must be run again.

-**Exploit description:**
+### Detail Exploit Description
-- `solve.py` interacts with the target using pwntools, and performs the exploit int two stages: The first stage leaks the libc base address, while the second stage uses the leaked address to construct a payload that launches `/bin/sh`.
+The `solve.py` script interacts with the target using pwntools, and performs the exploit int two stages: The first stage leaks the libc base address, while the second stage uses the leaked address to construct a payload that launches `/bin/sh`.

 The two-stage design is required because the `chall` binary is small, and does not have enough ROP gagdets to easily construct a shell execution or file read